Yehudiya Forest Nature Reserve

 Most of the area are covered by basalt strata.
 In many places there are hexagonal basalt columns.
 The most impressive display of them is in the Hexagon Pool on the Meshushim Stream (Nahal Meshushim, "Hexagons Stream"), although notable hexagonal formations exist by the Zavitan Stream (Nahal Zavitan) and the Ayit Waterfall.

-A part of the reserve (south of Yehudiya River towards the Daliyot River) is a training area for the Israeli Defense Forces, which sometimes causes fires.
+A part of the reserve (south of Yehudiya River towards the Daliyot River) is a training area for the Israel Defense Forces, which sometimes causes fires.